hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 * Compare and contrast results from `DESeq2` and `FindMarkers`
 * Evaluate what is causing differences in results
-* Understand the effect of how many cells express a gene has on DGE results
+* Understand the effect of the number of cells expressing a gene on DGE results

 ## Overarching trends in DGE methods